 - Low carbon steel – carbon content of 0.10 – 0.20%, which is used for cold headed fasteners and bolts

 - Medium carbon steel – carbon content of 0.30 – 0.60%, which is used for automotive parts, and forging

 - High carbon steel – carbon content of 0.60 – 1.00%, which is used for springs, and high strength wires

 These are some of the most commonly used metals on Earth, and now you know a little more about them.
 There are some metals that we haven’t discussed, but that will be a story for another day.

 At Morecambe Metals, we make sure that every piece of scrap metal that we process, which includes all the above and more, is done so effectively and efficiently.
-So, if you need to get rid of your scrap metal, whether it is ferrous or non-ferrous, we are more than happy to help.
+So, if you are in need of scrap metal recycling services, whether that be to dispose of either ferrous metals or non-ferrous metals, we are more than happy to help.